 And then after making any such edit(s)/change(s), as a regular user again reboot as before with the

-command and hopefully your PC will boot to X window graphical desktop and if this works, you "may" wish to stop here.
+Hopefully your PC will boot to X window graphical desktop and if this works, you may wish to stop here.

 5th thing to try (Xorg -configure creation of a legacy xorg.conf file)

-For this step, boot to run level 3 like the 3rd step above.
+For this step, boot to multi-user.target (3 added to boot cmdline) like the 3rd step above.
 But this time, create a draft xorg.conf file by typing:

 You now need to move that file to the proper location so it is used by X when starting, and you need to rename that file.
 You can do so by typing:

-And then after making such an edit/change, as a regular user again reboot as before with the
+And then after making such an edit/change, as a regular user again reboot as before with:

-command and hopefully your PC will boot to X window graphical desktop and if this works, you "may" wish to stop here.
+Hopefully your PC will boot to X window graphical desktop and if this works, you may wish to stop here.

 6th thing to try (proprietary graphic driver)

-If instead your PC has an Intel or a VIA graphic card or other graphic card, then you need to again consult with the practical theory guide to determine what your options are for the VIA and Intel graphics devices.
+If instead your PC has Intel integrated graphics or a VIA graphic card or other graphic card, then you need to again consult with the practical theory guide to determine what your options are for the VIA and Intel graphics devices.

 7th thing to try (experts only - udev edits)